eatdrinkhealthy/eslint-meteor/README.md

 ## Linting

-**Every new project should contain a `.eslintrc` file in its root.**
+**Every new project should contain a `.eslintrc.json` file in its root.**

-As technologies and coding styles advance with time, each individual project can be updated with a simple refresh of the `.eslintrc` if appropriate.
+As technologies and coding styles advance with time, each individual project can be updated with a simple refresh of `.eslintrc.json` if appropriate.
 This will stop old projects lighting up like a christmas tree, and still enforce good coding style.

 We will stay as close to the [AirBnB style guide](https://github.com/airbnb/javascript) as possible as it has quickly become an industry standard with ~36k stars on GitHub (more than Meteor!).